The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Discussion

-We adopted the method by \citet{Fernandez23}, which combines three components to simulate the evaporation history of close-in exoplanets; these are (1) a model of the X-ray emission history of the host star, (2) an envelope structure model that links the mass fraction of the H/He atmosphere to its thickness, and (3) a model for the atmospheric escape rate.
+We additionally simulated the past evaporation history of Gliese 12\,b in order to determine whether a H/He-rich envelope would have survived to the present day under X-ray irradiation from its host star.
+To do so, we adopted the \texttt{photoevolver} code \citep{Fernandez23}, which combines three components to simulate the evaporation history of close-in exoplanets; these are (1) a model of the X-ray emission history of the host star, (2) an envelope structure model that links the mass fraction of the H/He atmosphere to its thickness, and (3) a model for the atmospheric escape rate.
+Therefore, on each time-step, \texttt{photoevolver} computes the X-ray emission at the current simulation age using the X-ray emission model.
+Then, the corresponding incident X-ray flux of the planet is fed into the mass loss model to obtain a mass loss rate.
+The amount of mass lost during the time-step is then removed from the planet's gaseous atmosphere; and, finally, the envelope thickness is recalculated using the envelope structure model.

+Regarding the X-ray emission history model, in Fig.~\ref{fig:star-evo} we compared the {\it XMM-Newton} detection of Gliese\,12 with the X-ray luminosity--age relations by \citet{Johnstone21}, which were based on a rotational evolution model fitted to open clusters, and by \citet{Engle24}, which were based on empirical fits to populations of M dwarfs.